AVEVA/sample-omf-azure_functions-dotnet/README.md

 dotnet test
 ```

-The test sends a type, container, and data message to OCS.
-Then, the test checks that a value with a recent timestamp is found in OSIsoft Cloud Services.
+The test sends a type, container, and data message to ADH.
+Then, the test checks that a value with a recent timestamp is found in AVEVA Data Hub.

 ---

 For the main OMF samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OMF)
-For the main OSIsoft samples page [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main AVEVA samples page [ReadMe](https://github.com/osisoft/OSI-Samples)